ybizeul/ybFeed/README.md

 #### Using Docker from source

-Use this methond if you're interested by the code and hacking around
+Use this method if you're interested by the code and hacking around

 ```
 git clone https://github.com/ybizeul/ybFeed.git